HGieselmann/HugoCreativeCoding/content/docs/05_Functions.md

 }
 {{</highlight>}}
 What we are doing right now is called “refactoring”.
 We are restructuring and often simplifying or de-cluttering our code without actually changing what it does.
 Whenever you feel you are done with a script you should consider if there is any useful refactoring to be done.
 We haven’t done it so far, because we were missing the proper tools.
-But doing this helps you creating a beautiful and good to work with code base.
+But doing this helps you creating a beautiful and good to work with code base.<br>
 So while we are at it?
 What more can we do?
 We have a part left where we check for the position and based on that pop the cuboid back down.
 We could put in a method called `CheckBoundsAndPopDown`.
 But wait!
 Didn’t we establish in the beginning that methods should only do one thing?
-They should!
+They should!<br>
 So let’s split both of them.
 Easy things first:
 {{<highlight c>}}
     void PopCuboidDown()